STAC: Plug-and-Play Spatio-Temporal Aware Cache Compression for Streaming 3D Reconstruction: Experiments

 \subsection{Evaluation}

 \textbf{3D Reconstruction.} We evaluate STAC on the NRGBD~\cite{azinovic2022neural} and 7-Scenes~\cite{shotton2013scene} datasets, using input images of resolution $518\times392$.
 For each sequence, we sample keyframes every 5 frames, resulting in 200–300 frames per clip, approximating streaming scenarios.
 Following prior works~\cite{wang2024dust3r, wang2024spann3r, wu2025point3r}, we report Accuracy (Acc), Completion (Comp), and Normal Consistency (NC) as geometric metrics.
-For memory and runtime profiling, we measure both the per-frame memory usage and FPS across entire sequences.
+For memory and runtime profiling, we measure total memory usage and end-to-end FPS over entire sequences.

 Table~\ref{tab:3drecon} summarizes the quantitative results; trends in Fig.~\ref{fig:teaser}.
 Integrating STAC into STream3R and StreamVGGT leads to substantial reductions in memory usage while improving FPS.
 Meanwhile, reconstruction accuracy remains comparable to, or even exceeds, that of the original models, validating the benefit of explicitly modeling spatio-temporal sparsity within the cache.
 To further assess the effectiveness of our cache design, we compare STAC with STream3R-W and StreamVGGT-W. For fairness, we enlarge their sliding-window sizes so that all methods operate under the same memory budget.
 As shown in Table~\ref{tab:3drecon}, STAC consistently achieves higher reconstruction accuracy and lower computational overhead under identical memory constraints, demonstrating the scalability and efficiency of our spatio-temporal cache.